by43673/m1-krunker-client/README.md

 # This is just crankshaft fork with slight modifications
+# Important
+if you are on mac like me, please turn on low latency and experimental flags!(they are diff from the original ones in crankshaft)

 # Important(Yes, again)
 Use third party software such as usb overdrive or logitech ghub to keybind to fix aim freeze.
 No flags atm to fix this(impossible to fix with flags)